sergiokopplin/indigo/README.md

 picture: 'assets/images/profile.jpg'
 ...

-and lot of other options, like width, projects, pages, read-time, tags, relateds, animations, etc.
+and lot of other options, like width, projects, pages, read-time, tags, related posts, animations, multiple-authors, etc.
 ```

 ## How to: